kotor-speedruns/kotor-speedruns.github.io/kotor2/Techniques/Save Buffering.md

 ## Uses

-Save Buffers are used in all glitched speedruns to perform important skips.
+Save Buffers are used in all glitched speedruns to perform important skips, which will be listed here later.

 ## Related Glitches